paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 (8) where feasible, involve parents in efforts to improve the educational achievement of their children and prevent the further involvement of such children in delinquent activities;

-(9) coordinate funds received under this subpart with other local, State, and Federal funds available to provide services to participating children and youth, such as funds made available under title I of Public Law 105–220 [[29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.], and vocational and technical education funds;
+(9) coordinate funds received under this subpart with other local, State, and Federal funds available to provide services to participating children and youth, such as funds made available under title I of the Workforce Innovation and Opportunity Act [[29 U.S.C.
+3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq.], and vocational and technical education funds;

 (10) coordinate programs operated under this subpart with activities funded under the Juvenile Justice and Delinquency Prevention Act of 1974 [[42 U.S.C.
 5601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5601&num=0&edition=prelim) et seq.] and other comparable programs, if applicable; and